GSA/sinwebapp/docs/DEVELOPMENT.md

 First, make sure the new directory also gets created in the Docker Image by adding to the <i>mkdir</i> bash commands within the section of the Dockerfile labeled <b>CREATE PROJECT DIRECTORY STRUCTURE</b>.

-Next, underneath the section of the Dockerfile labeled <b>BUILD BACKEND<b>, ensure the local application gets copied into its corresponding spot in the Docker image, i.e., add the following line,
+Next, underneath the section of the Dockerfile labeled <b>BUILD BACKEND</b>, ensure the local application gets copied into its corresponding spot in the Docker image, i.e., add the following line,

 > COPY /sinwebapp/NEW_APP/ /home/sinwebapp/NEW_APP/